alessandroarduino/lenz-effect/ReadME.md

-# Dynamics of metallic objects in presence of the Lenz effect
+# Dynamics of conductive nonmagnetic objects in presence of the Lenz effect

-This repository collects the data and the scripts used to produce the results collected in the paper "Dynamics of metallic objects in presence of the Lenz effect".
+This repository collects the data and the scripts used to produce the results collected in the paper "Dynamics of conductive nonmagnetic objects in presence of the Lenz effect".

 ## Overview